Line Gordon: Career and research

-In 2018, Gordon became director of the Stockholm Resilience Centre.
+In 2018, Gordon became the director of the Stockholm Resilience Centre.
 The Stockholm Resilience Centre is a partnership of Stockholm University and the Beijer Institute of Ecological Economics of the Royal Swedish Academy of Sciences.
 It is a large transdisciplinary sustainability research centre with about 150 staff, which has Masters and PhD programmes in sustainability science.
 In 2021, she was appointed the Curt Bergfors Professor in sustainable food systems.

 Gordon's research has three main themes: research in Africa, water, and food.
-Gordon has had long term research engagement in Africa.
+Gordon has had long-term research engagement in Africa.
 Over the past 15 years, she has conducted research in Burkina Faso, Tanzania, South Africa, Senegal, and Ghana.
-Gordon's research on water has focussed on unravelling the critical roles of how evaporation of water impacts water flows.
+Gordon's research on water has focused on unravelling the critical roles of how the evaporation of water impacts water flows.
 With her PhD student Patrick Keys, she developed the concept of the precipitationshed.
 From her work on agriculture, Gordon moved on to the ecology of the food system, and she has increasingly collaborated with chefs and food producers.
 She is on the board of the EAT Foundation, and is one of the authors of the EAT-Lanet planetary health diet, which developed dietary guidelines that aim to provide healthy nutritious food to the world's people while limiting the damage of farming to the Earth's climate, nature, water.

 Gordon's leadership on sustainable and healthy food was noted by the magazine Aktuell Hållbarhet, which considered her one of the 100 most powerful Swedish sustainability leaders, and she entered their top ten in 2021.